 - Skills and Abilities: Exceptional written and oral communication skills, excellent time management, planning and organizational skills, and attention to detail.
 Creative problem solver and results oriented; exceptional organizational skills and work independently or as part of a team.
 Solid interpersonal skills using tact, patience and due diligence with the ability to build and maintain relationships with Resource Development team, members of CBCF management team and external stakeholders.
 Telephone techniques and courtesy are essential.

-- Computer and Technical Proficiencies: Working knowledge of Raiser’s Edge or donor tracking/fundraising software preferred.
+- Computer and Technical Proficiencies: Proficient with Raiser’s Edge or donor tracking/fundraising software preferred.
 Highly proficient skills in Microsoft Office applications (Outlook, Word, Excel, and Powerpoint) and overall aptitude for technology are required.
-Proficiency with telecommunications devices such as Blackberry, Iphone, and Androids preferred.
+Proficiency with telecommunications devices such as Iphone, and Androids.
 Familiarity with basic accounting ideal, though not required.

 - Physical Requirements: Ability to work in a fast-paced environment with strict deadlines, ability to work long hours and weekends as needed.
 Must work well under pressure and be able to manage simultaneous priorities.
 Consistent attendance is a job requirement.
 Work levels to fluctuate with mailings, fundraising events and or quarterly Board and Corporate Advisory Council meetings.
 The Development Coordinator may carry light items such as: reports, exhibit materials, data products, and notebooks.

 CBCF is an equal opportunity employer and offers a competitive salary and excellent benefits package including health, dental, vision, 403(b), paid vacation and sick time.
-Qualified applicants only must forward a cover letter, resume, salary requirements and three professional references using CBCF’s online employment portal.
+Qualified applicants only must forward a cover letter, resume, salary requirements and three professional references using CBCF’s online employment portal only.
+Incomplete submissions will not be considered.
 Position is open until filled.
 No phone calls accepted.